aml-org/als/documentation/features/custom-messages.md

 ### Serialization
-This requests on a given document, will result in an AMF serialization towards a specific model (similar to the JSONLD notifications, but on demand).
+For a given document, serializes AMF towards a specific model (similar to the JSONLD notifications, but on demand).
 Request message from client to server:
 ##### request
 ```json